 Rehabilitation monitoring at Bloomfield is undertaken in accordance with the Rehabilitation Management Plan, which was developed to satisfy the requirements of the Project Approval for the operation.
 The monitoring program is based on the Landscape Function Analysis (LFA) tool developed by the CSIRO.
 LFA is the core of the monitoring procedures and uses visually assessed indicators of soil surface processes that gauge how effectively a hillslope is operating as a biophysical system.
 It is mainly based on processes involved in surface hydrology: rainfall, infiltration, runoff, erosion, plant growth and nutrient cycling.
 In addition to LFA monitoring, the monitoring program also assesses the performance of rehabilitated lands in terms of ground cover protection, erosion, vegetation community composition and structure, soil properties and pasture productivity.
 Rehabilitation monitoring at Bloomfield is carried on a biennial basis (i.e. every 2 years) and did not commence until 2008, at the time where much of the existing rehabilitated areas were already established.
-Monitoring events were subsequently conducted in 2011, 2013, 2015, 2017, 2019 and 2021.
+Monitoring events were subsequently conducted in 2011, 2013, 2015, 2017, 2019, 2021 and 2023.
 The monitoring program currently includes a total of 30 monitoring sites, comprised of 28 sites within the rehabilitated areas plus two analogue sites.

-The 2022-23 reporting period was not one of the monitoring years therefore no monitoring results are reported in this Annual Rehabilitation Report.
-The next round of monitoring will be conducted in 2023-24 reporting period and the results will be presented in the 2023-24 Annual Rehabilitation Report.
+This 2023 rehabilitation monitoring event was conducted at Bloomfield Colliery by AECOM in December 2023.
+The next round of monitoring will be conducted in 2025-26 reporting period and the results will be presented in the 2025-26 Annual Rehabilitation Report.